centrifuge/centrifuge-chain/docs/runtime-upgrade.md

     - Click on **propose**

 1. Voting phase.
-You should make 3 votes in favor of 3 different people (modify the CFG amount before to a low number).
+The appropriate threshold of votes should be placed in favour of the proposal.
     **Warning**, once the proposal appears, you will have `10 * 12` (`votingPeriod * secons_per_block`) seconds to perform all votes in favor.